progBorg/WebHunter/README.md

-# Huizenjacht
+# Webhunter
-Scrape housing websites and push new results to the user.
+Scrape websites and push new results to the user.

 ## Features